CubicLu/gh-pabau/apps/bridge-api/README.md

 2. adjust `schema.prisma` models/create new model with the newly desired changes
 3. ran the steps outlined at `Exposing GraphQL CRUD over a database table`

+# Doing database modification
+# [until introspect is implemented]

+# Adding a new model field that maps to a newly created database column
+1. Inside `apps/bridge-api/prisma/schema.prisma` locate the model that should be amended
+2. Example: `company_id  Int     @map("occupier")` if the db

 # Relevant third-party modules documentation

 - prisma ```https://www.prisma.io/docs/concepts/components```